wate-labs/wate/README.md

 Each request has an optional pre request script which is a plain JS module.

+> Note that you can do a `npm init` and add any dependencies you need.

 The pre request scripts is provided with the context and parameters.

 > Context: The context contains the environment data as well as any previously